Customer: G&F Industries

 G&F Industries recently made changes that will heighten the functionality—and benefits—of its DocStar technology.
 “With the most recent changes in our copier/scanner machines, we can actually scan from those machines directly into DocStar,” DeGroat adds.
 “This means people don’t have to go to the DocStar station and physically scan the items in.
 That will be an added time savings.
 When things are easier people use them more.”

-As regulations allow, G&F also plans to expand its use of DocStar for human resources files.
+As regulations allow, G&F also plans to expand its use of DocStar document management for human resources files.
 “To the extent we can get rid of paper documents and store information electronically, we’ll do that,” he notes.

-As one who’s used DocStar for a number of years, DeGroat has advice for others: “It really comes down to figuring out the best process for filing data so you can retrieve it,” he says.
+As one who’s used DocStar document management for a number of years, DeGroat has advice for others: “It really comes down to figuring out the best process for filing data so you can retrieve it,” he says.
 “Knowing how you want to get data out of the system will drive implementation.”

 He adds, “Once you start down this path and people become accustomed to it, you start getting even greater benefits.
 You find other applications—or other people see what you’re doing—and then you can expand the process to other applications and it just spreads.”